Cocker Spaniel Breed Summary

 Cheery, Loving, Adoring and Playful

 The word ‘Spaniel’ translates to ‘Spanish Dog’, so it’s no surprise that the Spaniel family originates from Spain!
-These doggies were originally bred to hunt Woodcock during the 1800’s, but were only registered in the UK, as a breed in 1892.
+These doggies were originally bred to hunt Woodcock during the 1800s but were only registered in the UK, as a breed in 1892.
 The Cocker Spaniel quickly gained popularity with ‘hoomans’, both breeders and the public!
 A smaller variation of this breed was favored and performed particularly well in the show ring.
 In 1939, Brucie, also a member of this breed, won ‘best in show’ at a prestigious show and they continued to grow in popularity.
-These particular dogs are known as ‘the darlings’ of many pet owners, so it is not surprise that the female lead in Lady and The Tramp, is also a Cocker Spaniel.
+These particular dogs are known as ‘the darlings’ of many pet owners, so it is no surprise that the female lead in Lady and The Tramp, is also a Cocker Spaniel.
 Even today, these fluffy dogs remain in the top 15 dog breeds of all time!

 |Height (at the withers)||Males 14.5in - 15.5in, Females 13.5in - 14.5in|

 |Weight||Males 25lb - 30lb, Females 20lb - 25lb|

 |Color||Various including Black, Golden, Chocolate, Lemon, Liver, any Combination of These, or Mixed with White|

 |Common health issues||Progressive Retinal Atrophy; Glaucoma; Autoimmune Hemolytic Anemia (AIHA); Hypothyroidism; Primary Seborrhea; Prone to Allergies|